David Hayward: 1997–2006

 David comes to meet many family members of which he is not previously aware, including a half-brother named Leo du Pres and a cousin named Maggie Stone.
 Leo dies in October 2002, while Maggie moves away from Pine Valley in February 2005.
-David and Leo's mother, Vanessa Bennett, was attempting to shoot and kill Leo's wife, Greenlee Smythe, who she had trapped on a cliff at Miller's Falls.
+David's mother-Vanessa Bennett- was attempting to shoot and kill Leo's wife, Greenlee Smythe, who she had trapped on a cliff at Miller's Falls.
 Leo tackled his mother and pulled her off the edge of the waterfall in order to save his wife.
 Neither body was ever found, but both are presumed dead.
 Leo's death devastated David.

 David and then-wife Anna Devane named their daughter, Leora, after David's beloved half-brother.
 Leora needed a pacemaker.
 David wanted to wait until Leora was stronger before the surgery.
 Anna signed off for the surgery without him and Dr. Joe Martin oversaw with the surgery.
 When David realized Leora was dying, he tried to enter the OR to save her life.
 Dr. Joe Marin had Tad, his adopted son, remove David from the operating room.
 Leora died and David blamed the Martins for her death.
 David was destroyed by Leora's death and he pushed everyone away.
 He began to see an imaginary five-year-old Leora, talking to this image.
 Weeks later, David and Anna fight and cry together, realizing they can not mourn for Leora without each other.
 As they fall to the floor holding each other, a little girl is seen at the doorway (un-seen) by them.
 She smiles to herself and walks out of the cabin, shutting the door behind her.
 After discovering evidence that David may have been involved in Michael Cambias' death, Anna goes to David's cabin.
 Her intention is to leave the evidence and a note.
 David enters before she could leave.
 She tells him she is going to Paris to be with Robin and she does not want him to follow her.
 Anna then walks out the door and David's life.